MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 1. Search for *storage account*, and create a **Storage account** resource with the following settings:
     - **Subscription**: *Your Azure subscription*.
-    - **Resource group**: *The same resource group as your Azure Cognitive Search and Azure AI services resources*.
+    - **Resource group**: *The same resource group as your Azure AI Search and Azure AI services resources*.
     - **Storage account name**: *A unique name*.
     - **Location**: *Choose any available location*.
     - **Performance**: Standard